Picolab/pico-engine/GETTING_STARTED.md

 two rulesets that you need to get started are in the folder [krl](https://github.com/Picolab/node-pico-engine/tree/master/krl) in this repository.

-A ruleset must be registered with the engine, have an enabled version which is also installed, and finally it must be added to a Pico.
+A ruleset must be _registered_ with the engine, have an _enabled version_ which is also _installed_, and finally it must be _added_ to a Pico.

 ### Preparing a ruleset for use
 1. Copy the entire content of a .krl file into the clipboard
-2. Paste it into the box beside the "register ruleset" button in the old UI
+2. Paste it into the box beside the "register ruleset" button in the **old UI**
-3. Click the "register ruleset" button to register a version of the ruleset, then refresh. note the new time stamp and version hash of your new registered ruleset.
+3. Click the "register ruleset" button to register a version of the ruleset, then refresh.
+Note the new time stamp and version hash of your new registered ruleset.
-4. Click the "enable" link beside the version of the ruleset, navigate back to old UI and refresh. note that source code of your ruleset is displayed.
+4. Click the "enable" link beside the version of the ruleset, navigate back to **old UI** and refresh.
+Note that source code of your ruleset is displayed.
-5. Still in the old UI, click the "install" link beside the enabled version, this may take a minute so grab a soda. navigate back to old UI and refresh.
+5. Still in the **old UI**, click the "install" link beside the enabled version; this may take a minute so grab a soda.
+Navigate back to **old UI** and refresh.
-6. Refresh the visual UI, click on the Owner Pico, then on its Rulesets tab
+6. Switch to the **visual UI** tab, refresh, click on the Owner Pico, then on its "Rulesets" tab
-7. Find your ruleset in the dropdown under "Available rulesets", then click on the "add ruleset" button (click browser back button and refresh) note your new ruleset in visual UI.
+7. Find your ruleset in the dropdown list under "Available rulesets", then click on the "add ruleset" button (click browser back button and refresh).
+Note your new ruleset in **visual UI**.

-Repeat the steps above for each of the two rulesets in the `krl` folder.
+Repeat the steps above for each of these _two_ rulesets in the `krl` folder.
  * `io.picolabs.pico` is used by each Pico to keep track of itself and its children
- * `io.picolabs.visual_params` is used by each Pico to keep track of it in the visual UI
+ * `io.picolabs.visual_params` is used by each Pico to keep track of it in the **visual UI**

-## Using the visual UI
+## Using the **visual UI**

 Click on the Owner Pico, then on the "About" tab.
 There is a link next to its "ID" labelled "send event pico/root_created".
 Click on this link to complete the bootstrap.

 With the rulesets installed, you can now drag the rounded rectangle of your Pico and drop it wherever you want it.
-In its "About" tab (click on it to reveal the tabs) you can change its display name and color.
+In its "About" tab (remember to click on it to reveal the tabs) you can change its display name and color.

 Also, in the "About" tab you can add child Picos.